noiverree/trade-journal/TradingView Setup.md

 ---
 sticker: lucide//airplay
 ---
 Here are some key settings for my TradingView chart style.
 From candlestick colors to tweaking the look of different tools, I want everything to be clean, easy on the eyes, and functional.
 This is where I keep track of the adjustments I make so I don’t have to redo everything from scratch if I ever reset my setup.
-This setup is heavily inspired by "Bloomberg Terminal" style found in chartthemes, a website providing themes for TradingView chart styles. [^1][^2]
+This setup is heavily inspired by "Bloomberg Terminal" style found in *chartthemes*, a website providing themes for TradingView chart styles. [^1][^2]

 ---
 ## Terminal